-Feedback is intended to help you learn and you are encouraged to engage with it, reflect upon it and discuss it with your module organiser.
+Feedback is intended to help you learn and you are encouraged to engage with it, reflect upon it and discuss it with your module organiser and/or project supervisor.
 Feedback will be provided on coursework and practical assessments within an appropriate time.
 Feedback on examination performance is available upon request from the module leader and overall class performance feedback on a question-by-question basis may also be provided.